zorrokid/el-man/README.md

 # el-man

-This application is for managing electrical heating thermostates based on hourly electricity prices.
+This application is for managing electric heating thermostates based on hourly electricity prices.

 Currently implemented:
 - Fetching day ahead prices from [ENTSO-E Transparency Platorm](https://transparency.entsoe.eu/) using their RESTful API